furretpaws/hxdiscord/README.md

 ## About

 hxdiscord is a Discord Library for Haxe.
 It's still in development.
-More thing will be added, but for now, you can make your own Discord Bot with this!
+More things will be added, but for now, you can make your own Discord Bot with this!

 ## Targets